BeckySkel/html-css-project-1/README.md

 - [W3Schools](https://www.w3schools.com/) for quick and easy guidance on HTML and CSS
 - The users of [Stack Overflow](https://stackoverflow.com/) for asking and answering some of the harder HTML and CSS questions
 - Other CI students for sharing their work and providing inspiration and guidance on mine

+---
+Please note that GO!gym is a ficticious gym invented for demonstration purposes and this website was built as a submission for my portfolio project 1 on the Code Institute Fullstack Developer course.

+Becky Skelcher 2022